Skip to content

 ?>

-In this example, we create a new MySQLi object and connect to a MySQL database with a username and password.
-We then call the change_user() function of the MySQLi object to switch to a different user with a different password.
-We can then execute queries using the new user.
+In this example, we create a new MySQLi object and connect to a MySQL database.
+We then call the change_user() method to switch to a different user on the same connection.
+We check the return value to ensure the switch was successful before executing queries.

 Advanced usage